maroueneboubakri/lscan/README.md

 # lscan
-lscan is a library identification tool on statically linked/stripped binaries
+lscan is a tool which identifying library in statically linked/stripped binaries.
+The tool is useful for the reverse engineering and computer forensics.
+It helps recognizing common functions in compiled binaries and determining libraries they are using. lscan uses FLIRT (Fast Library Identification and Recognition Technology) signatures to perform library identification.

 ## Install